saumitraaditya/edgevpnio.github.io/_pages/configbasics.md

 # Configure NAT traversal

 EdgerVPN requires at least one STUN server in order to traverse the most common types of [NATs - the "cone" type (full, address-, or port-restricted)](https://en.wikipedia.org/wiki/Network_address_translation).
-Unless you can be sure that EdgeVPN devices are all behind "cone" NATs, you will need to also use TURN server(s).
+Unless you can be sure that all devices will be behind "cone" NATs, you will need to also use TURN server(s).

 If you use STUN only, you will be able to use existing, freely-available STUN servers on the Internet (see example below), or deploy your own STUN server(s).
 If you plan to use TURN as well, you need to either deploy and manage your own TURN server (e.g. on a cloud provider such as Amazon EC2), or use a TURN service.
 [This document provides information on how to deploy open-source STUN/TURN services](/stunturn), including on EC2.
-Commercial TURN-as-a-service options are also an option; for example, EdgeVPN has been tested and works with [Xirsys](http://www.xirsys.com).
+Commercial TURN-as-a-service options are also an option; for example, the software has been tested and works with [Xirsys](http://www.xirsys.com).

 The setup in the configuration file is simple.
 An example with STUN only, configured with a list of two freely-available Google STUN servers (you may add your own STUN servers to this list if you wish):